homanchou/xr/book/08-Basic-User-Events-and-Avatar.md

 In the receiving system, say we want to match when an avatar is deleted.
 We'll want to use the `componentExists` function to see if the `StateMutation` has a component name "tag" = "avatar" in the components object.
 However, we won't successfully match unless we make a slight tweak because on a delete situation our payload hardly includes any components at all.
 And the same is true for entity update mutations, because the event will only include the components that were updated, which may not include the components it was originally created with, like "tag" = "avatar.

+### Create Front-end State To Cache Coponents

-Therefore we need a frontend cache of the state.
-That way we can look up the previous state right before we change it and then send the current component and also previous components to any subscribers.
+In order to match on whether an incoming update involves a particular component, but may not have that component in the incoming message, we'll need a frontend cache of the state.
+That way we can look up the previous state right before the new event is modifying it and then send the current component and also previous components to any subscribers.
+The subscribers can then match on the component name or value from both the current payload as well as the previous entity state, which contains any previous components we have stashed in the cache.

 That's what this line does.
 ```typescript